Women threshing rice in Sunu, Nigeria

 Nigerian-German development cooperation focuses on the following core areas:

-Areas of intervention: technical and vocational education and training, private sector and financial sector development, including the initiative areas “Digicenters and digital technology” and “Returning to New Opportunities”
+Areas of intervention: technical and vocational education and training, private sector and financial sector development, including the initiative areas “Digital technology and data” and “Making migration work for development”

 Areas of intervention: rural development, agriculture